-and for a special choice of parameters even self-collide again.
+Let us finally mention that further study [16] of our system revealed that, if one takes into account a possibility of multiple self-collisions, the situation gets even more interesting.
+In this work, we have studied only the collision-free trajectories, and the trajectories with one self-collision.
+However, the incoming and outgoing trajectories from the self-collision can easily self-intersect and, for a special choice of parameters, even self-collide again.
 It is possible to show that when the impact parameter ρ gets smaller (with fixed u), there exist more and more multi-self-colliding solutions.
-For a point-like particle, there exist a finite value $\rho{\max\infty}$ under which there exist infinite number of possible evolutions for single initial parameters ρ and u, cf. [16].
-We leave further details to the subsequent publication.
+For a pointlike particle, there exists a finite value $\rho{\text{max}}^{\infty}$ under which there exist an infinite number of possible evolutions for single initial parameters ρ and u, cf. [16].
+We leave further details to the subsequent publication of [16].